thymikee/jest-preset-angular/website/versioned_docs/version-11.0/guides/troubleshooting.md

 library authors assume that you'll compile their sources.
 So you have to tell this to Jest explicitly.
 Above snippet means that `@angular`, `@ngrx` will be transformed, even though they're `node_modules`.

+If the dependency causing the issue is a sub dependency of a `node_modules` packages or a module designed to be used with nodeJS, a custom resolver could be required to fix the issue.
+[See below](#resolver-needed-for-some-javascript-library-or-nested-dependencies) for more information.

 ### Allow vendor libraries like jQuery, etc...

 The same like normal Jest configuration, you can load jQuery in your Jest setup file.
 For example your Jest setup file is `setup-jest.ts` you can declare jQuery: